kentcdodds/glamorous-website/.github/PULL_REQUEST_TEMPLATE.md

 <!--
+IS THIS A TRANSLATION???
+Great!
+Thanks!
+All PRs for translations require at least one review from someone who is a native speaker of the language being translated.
+Please @mention someone or reach out to someone on twitter to review your PR.
+Thanks!

 Thanks for your interest in the project.
 I appreciate bugs filed and PRs submitted!

 Please make sure that you are familiar with and follow the Code of Conduct for